LewisGaul/minesolver/notes/solver-design.md

 # Solver Design

-This document contains an implementation-level design of the Minegauler solver package.
+This document contains an implementation-level design of this minesweeper solver.

 ## Probability Calculation